ScorpioGameKing/dotmagnet/README.md

-# What is dotmagnet?
+# What is Dot🧲Magnet?

-Dotmagnet is a "BYOIS" or "Bring Your Own Install Script" manager.
-Using Dotmagnet you can easily stage your install scripts into multiple, easily manageable steps.
+Dot🧲Magnet is a "BYOIS" or "Bring Your Own Install Script" manager.
+Using Dot🧲Magnet you can easily stage your install scripts into multiple, easily manageable steps.
 Provided along with the runner are useful helper funtions to reduce the amount of required code letting you focus more on deciding what to install.

 # Features

-- [ ] Dotmagnet Top Menu
+- [ ] Dot🧲Magnet Top Menu
 - [ ] Installer
     - [x] Base Installer Script
     - [ ] Installation Flags